Future of state-backed UK lender RBS set to be cleared up

-LONDON The future of Royal Bank of Scotland (RBS.L) should become clearer on Friday, with Britain's finance ministry expected to reveal if it wants the state-backed lender to be broken up.
+LONDON, Oct 31 The future of Royal Bank of Scotland should become clearer on Friday, with Britain's finance ministry expected to reveal if it wants the state-backed lender to be broken up.

 Bankers and political sources say the most likely outcome is that RBS, 81 percent-owned by the government, will agree to create an internal 'bad bank' to house more of its problem loans, with the government deciding against a formal break-up.